Matthew

 Judas Hangs Himself

-Since Jewish law required trials to be conducted during the day, the chief priests and elders reconvened in the morning and delivered the official verdict against Jesus, so that the people could not say that their hastily – called night meeting was unlawful (v.
+Since Jewish law required trials to be conducted during the day, the chief priests and elders reconvened in the morning to deliver their official verdict against Jesus (v.
 1).
-The court deci …
+Because the court lacked the authority to exercise capital punishment, they bound Jesus and brought Him to Governor …